susesgartner/cluster-template-examples/charts/README.md

 # rke2 cluster template

-Helm chart that can be used as rke2 cluster template
+Helm chart that is hard coded to use Digital Ocean.
+User can select name and secret only, all else can only be configured from this repo.

 ### how to use